mackenziekbrooks/humanities-data/docs/visualization.md

 * balanced scale and axises.
 * meaningful legend and explanatory title and text.

 Good visualizations are built with accessibily issues in mind and improve the value of the visualization for everyone.
-Read [accessible data viz is better data viz](http://www.storytellingwithdata.com/blog/2018/6/26/accessible-data-viz-is-better-data-viz) and consider the principles suggested there when you are evaluating and creatingn visualizations.
+Read [accessible data viz is better data viz](http://www.storytellingwithdata.com/blog/2018/6/26/accessible-data-viz-is-better-data-viz) and consider the principles it suggests when you are evaluating and creating visualizations.

 I walk you through this exercise in hopes that you can use it on other visualizations you encounter.
 It's easy to look at a list of best practices, it's a little more challenging to apply those practices to your own work or the work of others.